 The 82nd Street Partnership, a non-profit group promoting the current local BID covering four blocks and over 160 businesses, announced in March it would be extending all the way through 114th Street as part of Councilmember Julissa Ferreras’ New Deal for Roosevelt Avenue to form the Jackson Heights-Corona BID.”

 The crackpot idea that promoting a BID will mitigate the impact of a 1.4 million square foot mall as a neighbor gives a god indication of the lucidity of the council member’s thinking process.
-In fact, the BID-by raising the rents of store owners-will only exacerbate a bad situation and make it that much worse:
+In fact, the BID-by raising the rents of store owners-will only exacerbate a bad situation and make it

 “The commercial rents are extremely high,” said Ruben Pena, a liquor store owner and community activist.
 “The community is going to get hurt.
 They are fighting to make ends meet.”
 The BID expansion is a component of Councilwoman Julissa Ferreras’ “New Deal” for Roosevelt Ave., which focused on cleaning up the corridor, which cuts through several Queens neighborhoods.
 Ferreras cites safety issues, poor lighting and cleanliness as the top complaints among residents.